 How to Dispose of Hazardous Waste

-If you have a home, you probably wonder how to dispose of household hazardous waste properly.
-You can find out more about identifying explosive, chemical, and ignitable waste through the links below.
+If you have a home, you probably wonder how to dispose of household or commercial hazardous waste properly.
+You can learn more about identifying explosive, chemical, and ignitable waste through the links below.
 Listed below are the types of hazardous waste you should dispose of safely.
 Learn more about how to dispose of hazardous waste in your home or business.
-After reading this article, you’ll be well on your way to reducing your environmental impact and helping the environment.
+After reading this article, you’ll be well on reducing your environmental impact and helping the environment.

 Household hazardous waste is a type of waste that contains several potentially harmful materials.
 It is considered hazardous waste by the Environmental Protection Agency (EPA).
 Some types of household hazardous waste may include batteries, rechargeable batteries, cleaners, solvents, paint, used motor oil, cooking oil, lighter fluid, gasoline, auto care products, fluorescent light tubes, sharps, pesticides, and poisons.

-In some cases, it is possible to purchase alternatives that are not toxic or harmful.
+In some cases, purchasing alternatives that are not toxic or harmful is possible.
 While some of these alternatives may not be completely non-toxic, they are still significantly less toxic than their commercial counterparts.
 Check out this list of household items that can be safely substituted for hazardous materials.
 This can save you a lot of money and the environment.
-Also, don’t forget to read labels and follow manufacturer directions carefully
+Also, don’t forget to read labels and follow manufacturer directions carefully.

-.
-If you have a household hazardous waste to dispose of, you can take it to the nearest collection site.
-There are accessible, convenient locations in Alameda County.
-If you are not sure where to dispose of it, check out the locations of household hazardous waste programs in your area.
-Contact a local agency for more information if you have any questions or concerns.
+If you have household hazardous waste to dispose of, you can take it to the nearest collection site.
+If you are unsure where to dispose of it, check out the locations of household hazardous waste programs in your area.
+Contact a local agency or check the Veolia commercial waste website for more information or if you have any questions or concerns.

 Many communities have HHW collection programs.
-These programs are designed to reduce the harm caused by chemicals in the environment.
+These programs are designed to reduce the environmental harm caused by chemicals.
 In Tennessee, the Department of Agriculture runs a Mobile Household Hazardous Waste Collection Program for state residents.
-The service accepts household hazardous waste from farmers, but they cannot accept explosives, ammunition, radioactive materials, or medical waste.
+The service accepts household hazardous waste from farmers but cannot accept explosives, ammunition, radioactive materials, or medical waste.

 In the past, people tended to dispose of chemicals in landfills or on their properties, resulting in thousands of uncontrolled chemical waste sites.
 In the 1970s, the Environmental Protection Agency was created but had no provisions for handling the growing problem.
 The federal government passed the Clean Water Act and other regulations, such as the Water Pollution Control Act, to protect public health and the environment.